I built my own boat dashboard — and it looks better than the €250 Victron screen

 Grenada

 The sail from Tobago to Grenada was a beautiful overnight spinnaker sail.
-Yuka and I are now so used to our 3 hours night watches, and we handled it really well.
-When we…
+Yuka and I are now so used to our 3-hour night watches, and we handled it really…

 Read more →